-Included in all parts of the consultation was a specific question regarding the reduction in grass cutting, street sweeping and grounds maintenance.
+Included in all parts of the consultation was a specific question regarding the removal of the Countryside Ranger Service.

-Data from the budget consultation process has been reviewed and the option is clearly unpopular with the citizens of Aberdeen although some comments suggest that more wildflowers would be welcomed.
+Data from the budget consultation process has been reviewed and the option is clearly unpopular with the citizens of Aberdeen with many people seeing it as having a high or medium impact.